cmu-sei/iides/examples/example4.md

 - **`Id`**:
  incident--843c85b1-6f2d-4a64-a959-d9880905114f
 - **`Cia effect`**:
-   - Confidentiality (*C*) - The protection of information from unauthorized access or disclosure.
+   - Confidentiality (*C*) &mdash; The protection of information from unauthorized access or disclosure.
 - **`Incident type`**:
-   - Espionage (*E*) - The covert or illicit practice of spying on a foreign government, organization, entity, or person to obtain confidential information for military, political, strategic, or financial advantage.
+   - Espionage (*E*) &mdash; The covert or illicit practice of spying on a foreign government, organization, entity, or person to obtain confidential information for military, political, strategic, or financial advantage.
 - **`Incident subtype`**:
-   - Government (*E.2*) - Covert intelligence-gathering activities to obtain government or military secrets for the benefit of another government to obtain political or military advantage.
+   - Government (*E.2*) &mdash; Covert intelligence-gathering activities to obtain government or military secrets for the benefit of another government to obtain political or military advantage.
 - **`Outcome`**:
-   - Data Stolen (*DS*) - Any organizational information or assets that are stolen.
+   - Data Stolen (*DS*) &mdash; Any organizational information or assets that are stolen.
-  - Data Read (*DR*) - Organizational data was read by the insider.
+  - Data Read (*DR*) &mdash; Organizational data was read by the insider.
 - **`Status`**:
- Closed (*C*) - All investigations and legal proceedings are closed.
+ Closed (*C*) &mdash; All investigations and legal proceedings are closed.
 - **`Summary`**:
  The insider was a former CIA officer.
 They were involved in a espionage case where they were convicted of providing classified U.S. Defence information to Chinese intelligence agents, which began in 2017.
 The insider was motivated by financial gain: the Chinese officials would exchange top secret information for money.
 Once the FBI became aware, they investigated the insider, and found evidence of espionage in their home.
 The insider was then tried and found guilty of several espionage charges, and sentenced to 20 years of federal prison.
 - **`Brief summary`**: